wso2/carbon-kernel/core/README.md

 > Note that `javax.management.*` is the only required dependency.

-See the following topics for instructions:
+See the following topics for instructions.

 ### About the JMX monitoring implementation in WSO2 Carbon